Instructions from Legal Professionals

 We accept instruction from solicitors, in-house legal departments and other professional clients representing themselves or a diverse client base including entrepreneurs, small businesses, large corporations, NGOs and local and central Government in the practice areas listed on our website.

-The first point of contact is our professional, approachable and experienced clerking team, who are recommended as “always very responsive, and you can be confident in their ability to find the right barrister for your case” (Chambers & Partners 2019).
+The first point of contact is our professional, approachable and experienced clerking team, who are recommended as “always efficient and friendly and very responsive,” “excellent and eminently sensible about capacity, experience and fees.‘ (Legal 500 2022).
 Led by Matthew Phipps, they are able to discuss the needs of your case then provide clarity on the time, costs and most suitable barrister/s.

 Fees and timescales depend on the complexity, urgency and funding of your case as well as the seniority of counsel.
 For fees, this can vary from a fixed fee for specified work such as an advice, drafting documents or representation at a hearing in Court, to an agreed upon hourly fee for cases which require flexibility.
 VAT is not applicable to all fees and our clerks can advise on whether it applies on a case by case basis.
 Generally speaking, the more senior and therefore experienced the barrister the higher his or her fees.